cwang132/CMSC320-Assignment-1-Dr.Alam/README.md

    ```
 4. **Set remote for moving changes to the remote repository**

-   The remote serves as an alias for where your changes are uploaded pushes and pulls.
+   The remote serves as an alias for where your changes are uploaded pusheCs and pulls.
    ```bash
    git remote set-url origin git@github.com:USERNAME/REPOSITORY_NAME.git